 Meanwhile, the role played by Run DMC in the Aerosmith renaissance cannot be overstated; and it’s worth noting that of all the major accolades and honorifics received by the band – and there are many, including four GRAMMYs, ten MTV Video Music Awards, six American Music Awards, and four Billboard Music Awards, and two People’s Choice Awards – their first was a 1987 Soul Train Music Award for “Walk This Way,” in the category of Best Rap Single, that they shared with Run DMC.

-Now, as Aerosmith is on the cusp of celebrating its Golden Jubilee, their Live Nation Las Vegas-presented residency show, Aerosmith: Deuces Are Wild has proven so popular that it’s already been extended with shows running through December (with nine shows at a trio of MGM venues back East, later this summer).
+Now, as Aerosmith is on the cusp of celebrating its Golden Jubilee, their Live Nation Las Vegas-presented residency show, Aerosmith: Deuces Are Wild has proven so popular that it’s already been extended with shows running through 2020.
 But you can read all about that, in Part 2.

 Aerosmith: Deuces Are Wild